CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

    ![Log in Email and password](/img/cloud-native-workspace/get-started/login_new.png)

 2. From the Navigation Menu in the left panel, select Maps.
 On the top-right corner, select "New map".
 This should take you to a new instance of a Builder map:

     ![Map new map instance](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_new_map.png)

-3. Let´s first create an H3 layer which we will use to calculate the TAM of the area.
+3. Let's first create an H3 layer which we will use to calculate the TAM of the area.
 We limit the H3 layer using the Chicago boundary we have already defined for you

     Go to "Add source from...", select "Custom query" and run the query below: